LIPP: Load-Aware Informative Path Planning with Physical Sampling

-\textbf{Mixed Integer Quadratic Programming Reformulation:} The objective in~\eqref{eq:objective} contains the cubic interaction $z_{v,c}\,A_{t,v}^{2}$ arising from the product $A\,N\,A^{\top}$, where the diagonal noise matrix $N$ depends on the discrete sampling decisions through~$z_{v,c}$.
+The objective in~\eqref{eq:objective} contains the cubic interaction $z_{v,c}\,A_{t,v}^{2}$ arising from the product $A\,N\,A^{\top}$, where the diagonal noise matrix $N$ depends on the discrete sampling decisions through~$z_{v,c}$.
 To reduce this to a quadratic program, we disaggregate each estimator coefficient into per-sampling-level components by introducing auxiliary continuous variables

 with the aggregation and big-$M$ linking constraints

 These constraints ensure $A_{t,v,c}=0$ whenever $z_{v,c}=0$, linking the estimator coefficients to the discrete sampling choices.